-Ensure that notes shown in the Shop Plans do not conflict with SCDOT specifications and standard practice unless the notes are more stringent.

-1.2.4.2 Top of Wall Elevation

-Obtain written approval by the RPG Structural Engineer to lower the top of wall elevations from that shown on the Plans.
-Ensure the top of the wall elevations allow for proper interfacing with barriers, copings, surface ditches, bridge abutments, etc. as shown in the Plans.
+- 4.5 Shop Plan Notes: Ensure that notes shown in the Shop Plans do not conflict with SCDOT Standard Specifications, Project Specifications, Special Provisions, and standard practice unless the notes are more stringent. - 4.6 Top of Wall Elevation: Obtain written approval from the RCE to lower the top of wall elevations from that shown on the Plans.
+Ensure the top of the wall elevations allow for proper interfacing with barriers, copings, surface ditches, bridge abutments, etc. as shown in the Plans. - 4.7 Leveling Pad: Obtain written approval from the RCE to raise or lower the leveling pad elevations shown in the Plans.

-1.2.4.3 Leveling Pad

-Obtain written approval by the RPG Structural Engineer to raise or lower the leveling pad elevations shown in the Plans.
 Ensure that the leveling pad elevations allow for the transverse and longitudinal drainage structures shown in the Plans.
-Detail all top of leveling pads the lower of: 2 feet below the finished grade at the wall face; below the Extreme Event scour elevation (3 feet min.) for streams adjacent to the wall face; or 2 feet below the bottom of any drainage features, utilities, or other structures adjacent to the wall face.
+Detail all top of leveling pads the lower of: 2 feet below the finished grade at the wall face; below the Extreme Event II scour elevation (3 feet min.) for streams adjacent to the wall face; or 2 feet below the bottom of any drainage features, utilities, or other structures adjacent to the wall face for future maintenance operations.
 Increase the minimum embedment depth if necessary due to bearing capacity, settlement, stability, erosion, or scour, and if utilities, ditches, or other structures are located adjacent to the wall.
 Make certain that the minimum embedment depths also meet the requirements shown below.
+These requirements are based on local bearing capacity considerations taking into account the geometry in front of the wall.